 Before we dive in, let’s make sure we are all talking about the same thing.

-- ensure that levels of overall risk within a project, programme or portfolio are compatible with organisational objectives;
+- ensure that levels of overall risk within a project, program or portfolio are compatible with organizational objectives;

 - ensure that individual risks and responses are identified;

-- minimise the impact of threats to objectives;
+- minimize the impact of threats to objectives;

-- optimise opportunities within the scope of work.
+- optimize opportunities within the scope of work.

 Project risk management is one of the 10 Project Management Knowledge Areas in the PMI PMBOK® Guide – Sixth Edition, which defines it more succinctly:

 Project risk management includes the processes of conducting risk management planning, identification, analysis, response planning, response implementation and monitoring risk on a project.

 The challenges of project risk management

 So if we know what project risk management is, why aren’t we doing a very good job of it?

 Project managers don’t do risk management effectively because:

 - It’s time consuming

 - It feels like a scientific process that is too difficult to take part in